daviemakz/risen-js-docs/docs/results.md

 > Risen.JS is an asynchronous event-driven by design meaning the logs won't always correspond to when the happens.

-## Service Core and Persistent Connections
+## Persistent Connections

-Please note that Risen.JS maintains **persistent connections** with all instances and express servers so there is no connection initialization latency involved in communication.
+Risen.JS maintains **persistent connections** with all instances and express servers so there is no connection initialization latency involved in communication.

 It may appear that sending everything via the service core may slow things down, the important thing to remember is if service instances were messaging each other directly there would be greater complexity and potential concurrency issues.